 In order to help students integrate their studies, we strongly recommend that students undertake either one of the excellent approved environmental field study semester abroad programs, or that they take a Justice Brandeis Semester program such as “Environmental Health and Justice” or the “Environmental Field Semester.”
 These are coherent, semester-long programs consisting of four or five integrated courses along with substantial blocks of guided field research, using local communities as living laboratories.How to Become a Major or a Minor

 Students can begin study in the environmental studies major or minor with virtually any course in the program (except ENVS 89a or ENVS 99d).
-We encourage students to take the interdisciplinary foundation course, ENVS2a (Fundamentals of Environmental Challenges),early in their first or second year.
+We encourage students to take the interdisciplinary foundation course, ENVS2a (Fundamentals of Environmental Challenges), early in their first or second year.
 In order to declare the major or minor, students should meet with the environmental studies advising head.
 Any member of the environmental studies faculty can provide guidance on course selection and programs, and recommend an adviser.

 Students pursuing the environmental studies major take 13 courses offering breadth, depth and integration of their learning along with practical skills.
 There are three required courses:

-- The interdisciplinary foundation course Environmental Issues
+- The interdisciplinary foundation course, Fundamentals of Environmental Challenges

 - Geographic Information Systems (mapping)